Official-MoonDao/moondaowww/docs/token.md

 id: token
 title: The $MOONEY token
 description: Learn more about the $MOONEY token, and how you can help fund the decentralization of space travel.
-keywords: [Token, Tokenomics, Distribution, Multi-Sig, Juicebox, Donations, MoonDAO, MOONEY, Space Travel]
+keywords:
+  [
+    Token,
+    Tokenomics,
+    Distribution,
+    Multi-Sig,
+    Juicebox,
+    Donations,
+    MoonDAO,
+    MOONEY,
+    Space Travel,
+  ]
 sidebar_label: $MOONEY token
 sidebar_position: 2
 ---

 The $MOONEY token launched on **Friday, December 17, 2021** on Juicebox.
-The funding period will last for one lunar cycle and will end on **Sunday, January 16, 2022 at 3:18 PM EST.
+The funding period will last for one lunar cycle and will end on \*\*Sunday, January 16, 2022 at 3:18 PM EST.

 [Buy $MOONEY on Juicebox](https://juicebox.money/#/p/moondao)